-This project required the removal of all asbestos contained materials, the soft strip of all timbers & other non-masonry materials, deconstruction using mini-demolition rigs to a reduced level, demolition using high reach machinery, followed by the processing & safe removal of all remaining resultant materials & the back filling of the foundations.
+This project required the removal of all asbestos contained materials, the soft strip of all timbers and other non-masonry materials, deconstruction using mini-demolition rigs to a reduced level, demolition using high reach machinery, followed by the processing and safe removal of all remaining resultant materials and the back filling of the foundations.

 Client: Glasgow Housing Association

-Contract: Tower block demolition, asbestos removal & site clearance
+Contract: Tower block demolition, asbestos removal and site clearance

 Start/end date: 2016 – 2018